-I recommend being completely open, especially if you’ve taken the time to develop a well-branded, resource-driven profile.
+I recommend being completely open, especially if you’ve taken the time to develop a well-branded, resource-driven profile complete with buyer-centric messaging.
 As you check the sections on the right-hand side, you’ll see how your Public Profile shows up on the left.
-This right-hand column is also where you can customize your public URL.
+This right-hand column is also where you can customize your profile URL.
 Just click the pencil and type your name or a simple variation if it’s unavailable.

 - Private profile with a characterization like company name or school, but not your name.

 My recommendation is to keep this open most of the time.
 As you’re prospecting and researching targeted buyers, they’ll receive a notification that you viewed their profile and hopefully, out of curiosity, they’ll visit your profile as well.
 This trigger event provides a perfect opportunity for you to send them a message.
 Just be sure to use the PVC Sales Methodology ™️.

 Again, if your profile is a resource to your buyers – one that provides insights and valuable content – they’ll be much more open to starting a conversation.
 That said, going into private mode and being totally anonymous from time to time is a great way to gain insights into your competition while staying under the radar.As you’re prospecting targeted buyers, allow them to be notified that you viewed their #LinkedIn profile.
 This can start a conversation especially if your profile is a resource to your #buyers! #LinkedInTip #SalesProspecting @LinkedInExpertClick To Tweet